Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials

-Although the exponential correlation function for non-affine displacements was derived for correlated disorder with a specific correlation length~\cite{DiDonna-nonaffine-correlations-random-2005}, the current paper demonstrates the length scale $ξ$ of the exponential decay depends on the disorder strength, and $ξ$ could in theory surpass other relevant length scales in the system, such as interatomic distance, interaction distance, and the correlation length of the disorder.
+Although the exponential correlation function for nonaffine displacements was derived for a correlated disorder with a specific correlation length~\cite{DiDonna-nonaffine-correlations-random-2005}, the current paper demonstrates that the length scale $ξ$ of the exponential decay depends on the disorder strength, and $ξ$ could, in theory, surpass other relevant length scales in the system, such as interatomic distance, interaction distance, and the correlation length of the disorder.